ashwwwin/automation-mcp/README.md

 ### With Claude Desktop + furi

-1. Install Claude Desktop
+If you've already configured furi with Claude Desktop, you don't need to do anything.

-2. Add to your MCP configuration:
+Add to your MCP configuration:

 ```json
 {